andersfischernielsen/esp-32/scd41-homekit/README.md

 or set `CONFIG_WIFI_SSID` and `CONFIG_WIFI_PASSWORD` in `sdkconfig`, then navigate to "Wi-Fi Configuration" and set your SSID and password.

-Finally, flash the project to an ESP with the SCD41 sensor connected.
+Finally, flash the project to an ESP with the SCD41 sensor connected to pin `21` and `22`.